SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 That said, you can mark these protocol member declarations with the ``optional`` attribute to specify that their implementation by a conforming type is optional.
 The ``optional`` attribute can be applied only to protocols that are marked with the ``objc`` attribute.
-As a result, only classes types can adopt and conform to a protocol that contains optional member requirements.
+As a result, only class types can adopt and conform to a protocol that contains optional member requirements.
 For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members---